Jacob Stallings Player Props: Marlins vs. Tigers

-Jacob Stallings -- with a slugging percentage of .393 in his past 10 games, including two extra-base hits -- will be in action for the Miami Marlins against the Detroit Tigers, with Reese Olson on the mound, on July 28 at 6:40 PM ET.
+The Miami Marlins, including Jacob Stallings and his .393 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Beau Brieske and the Detroit Tigers at LoanDepot park, Saturday at 4:10 PM ET.

-In his last game, he had two hits (going 2-for-4 with a double and two RBI) against the Rays.
+He had two hits (going 2-for-4 with a double and two RBI) in his last appearance against the Rays.

 Jacob Stallings Game Info & Props vs. the Tigers